 And to that end, it’s worth going to the greatest depths to find it.

 Inspiration is a funny thing.
-Sometimes it jumps out at you unexpectedly.
-Other times, you have to work hard to mine it from nothing.
+This world is full of inspiring things; sometimes it jumps out at you unexpectedly.
+Other times, though, you have to work hard to forge it from nothing.

-Hopefully, the following sources of inspiration will help you find it in your life.
+Hopefully, the following ‘source of inspiration’ list will help you find inspiration in your life.

 1. Thought Exercises